The Domaine Charles Baur is an organically-run estate of 18 hectares. Vineyards are located in Eguisheim and in other towns.

-The Premier Cru Holzweg is a north-facing incline whose concentrated wines reveal great aromatic complexity.
+The Holzweg is a north-facing incline whose concentrated wines reveal great aromatic complexity.
 On this terroir, we cultivate 0.3 hectares of Gewürztraminer.

-The Premier Cru Fronenberg is a slope comprised of a clay top soil on a base of limestone and sandstone.
+The Fronenberg is a slope comprised of a clay top soil on a base of limestone.
 Orientated in a north-easterly direction, the microclimate is predominantly windy and dry and the wines produced display elements of the limestone beneath.
 They are full-bodied in flavour and leave a fine aftertaste.
 Here, we grow 0.7 hectares of Gewürztraminer grapes.

 The Domaine Charles Baur also exploits several parcels of land situated in the Grand Cru Brand appellation in Turckheim, five kilometres to the north of Eguisheim.
 This is a very steep slope of fine granite and sand with a south/south easterly elevation and produces wines of a remarkable finesse.
 The grapes which we grow here are from the most part Riesling (0.5 hectares) supplemented with some Pinot Gris.